rust-lang-ru/book/rustbook-ru/nostarch/chapter08.md

 The `split_whitespace` method returns an iterator over subslices, separated by whitespace, of the value in `text`.
 The `or_insert` method returns a mutable reference (`&mut V`) to the value for the specified key.
-Here, we store that mutable reference in the `count` variable, so in order to assign to that value, we must first dereference `count` using the asterisk (`*`).
+Here, we склад that mutable reference in the `count` variable, so in order to assign to that value, we must first dereference `count` using the asterisk (`*`).
 The mutable reference goes out of scope at the end of the `for` loop, so all of these